jlgriles/mynomadcompanion/QUICKSTART.md

 ## You're Done! 🎉

-Your site is live and generating AI-powered travel playbooks!
+Your site is live and generating AI-powered travel playbooks - completely free!

 ### What's Next?

 1. Share your site with friends
 2. Post in digital nomad Facebook groups
 3. Tweet about it with #digitalnomad
-4. Monitor costs daily for first week
+4. No need to monitor costs - it's free!
 5. Gather feedback and improve

 ### Remember:
-- Check OpenAI costs weekly
+- **Completely free** - no credit card ever needed
-- Your rate limit protects against abuse
+- Your rate limit (5/month per user) protects against abuse
-- Each playbook costs ~$0.30
-- You can handle about 50 users/month at $15
+- Daily limit: 1,500 playbooks (you probably won't hit this)
+- Can support 300+ users per day
+- Resets daily at midnight UTC

+### Free Tier Advantages:
+- No surprise bills
+- No need to set spending limits
+- No cost monitoring required
+- Just works!

 Good luck! 🌍✈️